Middlebury, Indiana 2 Meter VHF Repeater 146.640- PL tone 141.3

-This repeater has been outfitted with 160' tower considered a lower profile tower than other repeaters but still has an impressive coverage.
-It's transmitted tower's physical location is in one of the higher points of altitude in Elkhart County.
+This repeater has been outfitted with a 160' tower considered a lower profile tower than other repeaters but still has an impressive coverage.
+Its transmitted tower's physical location is in one of the higher points of altitude in Elkhart County.
 With this nearly 150' higher ground level and support by a receive site in Central Elkhart County at 300'+ This repeater can be virtually reached without any problems within and outside Elkhart County.
 Even if you're away from home you can access this repeater via EchoLink Node 645025.

 Middlebury, Indiana 2 Meter VHF Digipeater/I-Gate 144.390